-41. Men account for more monthly voice search users than women
+17. Men account for more monthly voice search users than women

-In 2018, men vs women monthly voice search looked like this, respectively: 66% vs 55% (smartphone), 53% vs 30% (desktop/laptop), 49% vs 31% (tablet), and 46% vs 26% (smart speaker).
+Voice search statistics show that in 2018, men vs women monthly voice search looked like this, respectively: 66% vs 55% (smartphone), 53% vs 30% (desktop/laptop), 49% vs 31% (tablet), and 46% vs 26% (smart speaker).

 There’s a huge buzz around voice search all over the planet, and the global voice search market is only going to continue to grow.
 There is no slowing it down, especially now when smart speakers are taking over the world.

-42. The smart speaker market is expected to reach exponential growth
+21. The smart speaker market is expected to exceed a $30 billion by 2024

-47. The US remains a global leader in the adoption of smart speakers
+23. With 42.2% of units the US remains a global leader in the adoption of smart speakers

 Of more than 200 million units installed in 2019 worldwide, the US accounts for 42.2% of units, which is the largest smart speaker installed base in the world.

 24. Smart speakers will outnumber tablets by 2021